nbarretoMindera/Decoy/README.md

 ## ❓ What is Decoy?

-Decoy is a Swift package that intercepts network requests made via URLSession or GraphQL via Apollo and returns pre-configured mock responses (or records live responses) without the need for an external HTTP server.
-Designed primarily for XCUI tests, Decoy lets you simulate network responses entirely within Xcode, so your UI tests run quickly and reliably.
+Decoy is a Swift package that intercepts network requests made via URLSession or GraphQL via Apollo and returns pre-configured mock responses (or records live responses) without the need for any external HTTP server.
+Designed for XCUI tests, Decoy lets you simulate network responses entirely within Xcode, so your UI tests run quickly and reliably.

 Using Decoy, you can:
 * **Record live responses**: Automatically capture real API responses and store them as mocks.
-* **Queue mocked responses**: Specify and queue JSON mocks for particular endpoint URLs.
+* **Queue mocked responses**: Specify and queue JSON mocks for particular endpoint URLs or GQL queries.
 * **Replay mocks in sequence**: Return queued mocks in a controlled flow during testing.
 * **Keep production code untouched**: Your app uses URLSession / Apollo as normal, and Decoy intercepts calls under the hood.

 ## 🧱 How do I implement it?

-The `Decoy` package contains three targets: `Decoy`, `DecoyApollo`, and `DecoyXCUI`. `Decoy` must be added as a dependency of your app target. `DecoyApollo` should also be added to your app target if it uses Apollo and you'd like to mock GraphQL. `DecoyXCUI` should be added to your UI testing target.
+The `Decoy` package contains three targets: `Decoy`, `DecoyApollo`, and `DecoyXCUI`.
+* `Decoy` must be added as a dependency of your app target.
+* `DecoyApollo` should also be added to your app target if it uses Apollo and you'd like to mock GraphQL.
+* `DecoyXCUI` should be added to your UI testing target.

 These packages are only a few kilobytes in size and will have no major impact on the size of your release binary in the App Store.
-Decoy works best when your app uses a shared instance of `URLSession` or a single `Apollo` instance, as in this case, you only need `import Decoy` once.
+Decoy works best when your app uses a shared instance of `URLSession` or a single `Apollo` instance, as in this case, you only need `import Decoy` once and call a one-line setUp method.

-For a setup without GraphQL, to get up and running:
+To get up and running:

 ### In the project:
 * Add the Decoy package as a depedency.
 * Choose the `Decoy` target as a dependency for your **app** target.
+* If using GraphQL, choose the `DecoyApollo` target as a dependency for your **app** target.
 * Choose the `DecoyXCUI` target as a dependency for your **UI test** target.

 ### In the app: